coopdevs/odoo-role/README.md

 > The default the `requirements.txt` file path is `"{{ inventory_dir }}/../files/requirements.txt"`.

 # Install
-Once the modules are in the server, you need install them in the database.
+Once the modules are in the server, you need to install them in the database.

 Define a `odoo_role_odoo_community_modules` var with the list of the modules names you want to install.